Sea-Watch: 2020

+2021

+Despite complications during the COVID-19 pandemic, and further detentions, rescues continued.

+2022

+In between further periods of detention, rescues continued; in August, Sea-Watch 4 was acquired by SOS Humanity.

+2023

+Sea-Watch 3 was scrapped; Sea-Watch 5 began rescue services.

+2024

+Rescues continued, using Sea-Watch 5.

 2025

 In late August 2025 activists with the Alarmphone NGO got an emergency call from a boat which had left Libya with 41 migrants on 27 August and got in distress.
-Alarmphone organised a rescue and platform support vessel Maridive 208 was instructed by Tunesian authorities to pick the migrants up.
-Activists didnt want them to be brought to Tunesia, which they do not consider a "safe harbor".
-The migrants themselfs refused to be rescued by a Tunesian navy vessel that had been dispatched and stayed on the Maridive 208.
-Sea-Watch aircaft began to monitor the ship.
+Alarmphone organised a rescue and platform support vessel Maridive 208 was instructed by Tunisian authorities to pick the migrants up.
+Activists didn't want them to be brought to Tunisia, which they do not consider a "safe harbor".
+The migrants themselves refused to be rescued by a Tunisian navy vessel that had been dispatched and stayed on the Maridive 208.
+Sea-Watch aircraft began to monitor the ship.
 Running low on supplies, the Maridive 208 entered Maltas territorial waters, but neither Italy nor Malta wanted to take the people in.
 Sea-Watch vessel Aurora finally evacuated the migrants from the Maridive 208 on 2 September, but the activists calls for a harbor got again ignored by authorities in Malta and Italy.
 The activists finally made their way to Lampedusa on 4 September 2025 and landed the 41 migrants, most of them claiming to be from Sudan.